aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 ```
 Error: the cluster config file provided is invalid: at least one WorkerNodeGroupConfiguration must not have NoExecute and/or NoSchedule taints
 ```
-At least one schedulable worker node group is required to run cluster administration components.
+An EKS Anywhere management cluster requires at least one schedulable worker node group to run cluster administration components.
 Both `NoExecute` and `NoSchedule` taints must be absent from the workerNodeGroup for it to be considered schedulable.
+This validation was removed for workload clusters from v0.19.0 onwards, so now it only applies to management clusters.

-To remedy, remove `NoExecute` and `NoSchedule` taints from at least one WorkerNodeGroupConfiguration.
+To remedy, remove `NoExecute` and `NoSchedule` taints from at least one WorkerNodeGroupConfiguration on your management cluster.

 Invalid configuration example:
 ```